DouveAlexandre/GeminiCLI-Proxy2OpenAIAPI/README.md

 ---

-## Solução de Problemas
+## Troubleshooting

-### Erro de Autenticação OAuth
+### OAuth Authentication Error
-- Verifique se o caminho em `GOOGLE_APPLICATION_CREDENTIALS` está correto
+- Check if the path in `GOOGLE_APPLICATION_CREDENTIALS` is correct
-- Execute `gemini auth` no terminal para reautenticar
+- Run `gemini auth` in the terminal to reauthenticate

-### Erro de API Key
+### API Key Error
-- Verifique se a chave em `GEMINI_API_KEY` é válida
+- Check if the key in `GEMINI_API_KEY` is valid
-- Confirme se `AUTH_TYPE=gemini-api-key`
+- Confirm that `AUTH_TYPE=gemini-api-key`

-### Servidor não inicia
+### Server does not start
-- Verifique se a porta especificada em `PORT` está disponível
+- Check if the port specified in `PORT` is available
-- Confirme se todas as dependências foram instaladas com `npm install`
+- Confirm that all dependencies were installed with `npm install`

-### Modelo não encontrado
+### Model not found
-- Use `gemini-2.5-pro` ou `gemini-2.5-flash` como nome do modelo
+- Use `gemini-2.5-pro` or `gemini-2.5-flash` as the model name
-- Deixe `MODEL` vazio no .env para usar o padrão
+- Leave `MODEL` empty in .env to use the default

 ---

-## Licença
+## License

-MIT – livre para uso pessoal e comercial.
-Fork de https://huggingface.co/engineofperplexity/gemini-openai-proxy
+MIT – free for personal and commercial use.
+Fork of https://huggingface.co/engineofperplexity/gemini-openai-proxy